 A fundamental understanding of accounting principles is critical to creating any meaningful financial analysis.
-Before diving into a complicated analysis of mergers and acquisitions, a weak foundation in accounting will undoubtedly lead to failure.
+Before diving into a complicated analysis of mergers and acquisitions, a strong foundation in accounting is essential.
 We build from the beginning and try to summarize and explain accounting principles in simple terms.
 Therefore, we begin with an explanation of the three accounting statements: balance sheet, income statement, and cash flow statement.

 An asset is property that is presently in control of an enterprise.
 A firm owns this asset because it will confer some future benefit to its operation.
 Assets are typically items that are used to conduct business (factories, machines, company receivables, etc.) but can also include other products owned by the enterprise (bonds, stocks, other investments owned by the company, etc.)

 A liability is a present obligation that a company owes.
-Assets and company operations are funded by accumulating liabilities.
+Liabilities are funded by assets and company operations.
+They may also be used to fund operations, such as when a company issues bonds to raise capital.
 In a sense, liabilities represent future outflows of company property to meet present obligations (deferred taxes, potential lawsuits, payables, etc.).

 Equity is the residual interest of assets an enterprise holds in excess of liabilities (Equity = Assets – Liabilities) and can be thought of as ownership interest in a business.
 The two principal elements of equity are equity (or shares that have been issued by the business to investors) and retained earnings of the company (the aggregate year-to-year profit or loss that a company has accumulated since starting business)